 If you are considering monovision, it is advisable to try it out with contact lenses before proceeding directly to LASIK surgery.
 If you have already been successful with monovision in contact lenses, you will most likely enjoy this type of correction following PRK, CK or LASIK.
-If you are over forty and hope to avoid glasses altogether in your life, this is presently the only way to accomplish this.
+If you are over forty and hope to avoid glasses altogether, LASIK is presently the only way to accomplish this goal.

-This is very unlikely.
+Very unlikely.
 LASIK is a form of lamellar refractive surgery, and lamellar refractive surgery (myopic keratomileusis) has been performed since 1949.
 Patients who have undergone these related, but less accurate and more invasive, procedures 50 years ago have not had any unusual problems.

 Yes.
 The surgical technique used will not change.
 However, your lens implant will be calculated using a different formula.

 No. LASIK does not prevent cataracts, glaucoma, macular degeneration, or any other eye disease.
 Ophthalmologists term LASIK as disease neutral, meaning it doesn't cause disease, doesn't prevent disease, and doesn't prevent diseases encountered in the future from being treated.

 Currently, various lasers have been approved by FDA for LASIK: